 However, several limiting factors will affect your maximum borrowing amount and the number of German banks that you can qualify for.

-EU Blue Card holders (BC) can borrow up to 90% of their house value.
-In this article, we explain what EU Blue Card holders and other temporary residents can do to obtain permanent residency and potentially borrow up to 90% of the property price.
+EU Blue Card holders (BC) can borrow up to 100 % of their house value.
+In this article, we explain what EU Blue Card holders and other temporary residents can do to obtain permanent residency and and potentially get a higher mortgage loan more easily.

 Becoming a permanent resident

 If you have been living in Germany, have been employed by a German company for at least three months, are out of your probation period, and make at least 1.500 to 2.000 € net per month, you fulfill most of the financial requirements to qualify for a German mortgage.

 However, German banks will then assess your residency status.
 Banks' risk assessment of non-EU citizens on a temporary residency permit is higher compared to EU citizens.
 Indeed, there are only a handful of banks that are willing to take such a risk and qualify non-EU citizens for their mortgage products.

 One way to increase the number of German banks a temporary resident qualifies for is to apply for a permanent residence permit ("Niederlassungserlaubnis").
 Residents who have had a temporary permit for at least five years can directly apply for a permanent residence permit with the "Ausländerbehörde".